yahelkabra/project/README.md

 # Secret Fractal

 The project deals with secret communication by fractals.
-The project draws fractals on a canvas in html file.
+The project draws fractals on a canvas in html file. hii

 ![Test Image 1](fractal.png)